stanfordjournalism/stanford-progj-2020/docs/python/file_io.md

 narwhal
 ```

-The above reads each line from the file in a step-wise fashion, one by one.
-This "streaming" method of data ingestion is particularly handy when dealing with large files.
-Steppng through the file in a "for loop" avoids consuming excessive memory by reading in all the lines of a file at once, which is what happens when using the `read` or `readlines` methods.
+Unlike `read` or `readlines`, the "for loop" method above reads each line from the file in a step-wise fashion, one by one.
+This method of data ingestion is particularly handy when dealing with large files.
+It helps us avoid overwhelming our system's memory when dealing with large files, by allowing us to process data row by row in a so-called "stream".

 ## Writing files

 Let's say that we want to create a new file containing a filtered list of animals.
 Specifically, we just want animals whose names do not start with the letter "c".

 We'll need to filter out the `cat` and `cougar`.
+Note that below, we provide the "r" option, for "read", to the `open` command.

 ```
+animals_filtered = []
 with open('animals.csv', 'r') as infile:
-    animals_filtered = []
     for line in infile:
         animal = line.strip()
         if animal not in ['cat', 'cougar']: